rnystrom/RNGridMenu/README.md

 ## Apps

 If you've used this project in a live app, please <a href="mailTo:rnystrom@whoisryannystrom.com">let me know</a>!
 Nothing makes me happier than seeing someone else take my work and go wild with it.

+## Todo

+[ ] Images only
+[ ] Vertical list with icons
+[ ] Vertical list with text only
+[ ] Advanced styles - Item borders, gradients
+[ ] UIAppearance with styles
+[ ] Title text
+[ ] Subtitle text

 ## Contact

 * [@nystrorm](https://twitter.com/_ryannystrom) on Twitter